tony-nlc/2420-Assignment-2/README.md

 > -   Home Directory Setup
 > -   Group Configuration

-These scripts provide a fast way to configure a new user by configuring user's group and setting up for shell and home directory.
+This script provide a fast way to configure a new user by configuring user's group and setting up for shell and home directory.

 #### Script 2: User Creation Script